Peiyang-Song/LLM-A-Not-B-Errors/README.md

 ## Contributions

-We welcome contributions.
+We **welcome contributions**.
 Please feel free to PR to add support for more LLMs, other reasoning tasks, or more.
 In the PR, please include a brief description and any additional information (extra setup steps required, results generated, credits to other works, etc.) you feel necessary to note.

 ## Getting in Touch